 My furniture shopping pet peeve is that the price tag rarely reflects quality- more often the price reflects the cost of shipping the piece from a manufacturing plant overseas.
 When I began shopping for a sawhorse table last year, it was obvious that the prices weren’t relative to quality.
-I quickly made up my mind to create my own- and am thrilled with the unique solid wood piece that now resides in my studio (and often features as a background in many of my tutorials.)
+I quickly made up my mind to create my own- and am thrilled with the unique solid wood piece that now resides in my studio.

 While a sawhorse table in a similar size would cost upward of $300, I was able to construct and finish my table for a total cost of $25.
 Sawhorse Brackets cost about $4/pair at your local hardware store (or about $8 from Amazon, if you are willing to pay for convenience) and lumber for this counter-top height table came in under $15.

 This project was the perfect opportunity to use the large barn door that had been left in one of Hawk Hill’s barns when I bought the property, but if you don’t have a door handy, check your local Habitat for Humanity ReStore (this thrift-store style lumberyard/hardware store always has a large selection of doors on hand, ranging from cheap hollow core doors to solid antique doors)